gbarkway/hypnospace-sitemap/README.md

 ## Deployment

-There are some brief notes that might be useful to others in the deployment folder.
+There are some brief notes that might be useful to others in the deploy folder.

 ### Building docker images for production